-Besides the natural churn rate of new customers, you might also see churn among existing loyal customers that left you because you ignored them and because you don’t monitor customer journey.
+Besides the natural churn rate of new customers, you might also see churn among existing loyal customers who left you because you ignored them and didn’t monitor customer journey.

 How to approach the New Passions segment?

-If you want to retain customers in the New Passions segment, implemented a special onboarding process for the newly acquired customers with a high AOV.
+If you want to retain customers in the New Passions segment, implement a unique onboarding process for the newly acquired customers with a high AOV.

 In the onboarding process, you want to measure experience pre and post-delivery after the first order, offer direct contact with their customer support team, a better unboxing experience, and so on.